makrai/notes/zimmermann11-modeltheo-sem.md

-(for some world w) and ρ is the identical mapping on U w , reveals that, as far as mate- rial models are concerned, the extensions defi ned in (30) are the familiar ones (and still independent of ρ):
+(for some world w) and ρ is the identical mapping on U w , reveals that, as far as mate- rial models are concerned, the extensions defined in (30) are the familiar ones (and still independent of ρ):
 (32) If M w is a material model for a language L and A is an expression of L, then cf. Section 2.2, (22a)